Suhruda666/learning-git/README.md

 $git branch branchName             // creates a branch from the main branch
 $git checkout branchName       // switches to the created branch
 $git checkout -b branchName          // creates a new branch from the main branch as source and switches to the created branch
+$git push origin remoteBranchName  //Pushes the changes to remote branch.
+If the branch doesn't exist on remote git,it crates by the same push